quentinlintz/quentinlintz.github.io/_tabs/about.md

 - Can't go to sleep without reading at least a few pages of a book
 - Always planning my next Disney World trip with my wife
 - Father to the most precious angel baby

+If you want to meet me, pick a time on my [Calendly booking page](https://calendly.com/quentinlintz/universal-set-meeting)!